I look for Shibumi in my practice. An old concept, it’s hard to define. “Elegant simplicity” may say it best.

 “Beyond being merely a game, Go takes on other meanings to devotees: an analogy for life, an intense meditation, a mirror of one’s personality, an exercise in abstract reasoning… or, when played well, a beautiful art in which black and white dance in delicate balance.” — American Go Assn.

-Alpha Go is a 90-minute documentary about a (partially) AI program that in 2017 beat the world GO champ in 4 of 5 games as 100 million people watched.
-For those unfamiliar with Go, here is a worthwhile and reasonably entertaining introduction: Alpha Go trailer The Surrounding Game is another notable documentary featuring remarks by top players along with interesting visuals.
+Alpha Go is a 90-minute documentary about a (partially) AI program that in 2017 beat the world GO champ in 4 of 5 games, as 100 million people watched.
+For those unfamiliar with Go, here is a worthwhile and reasonably entertaining introduction: Alpha Go trailer The Surrounding Game is another notable documentary featuring top players and interesting visuals.

 More About Go